Gymnasium (Germany): "Great equaliser" or "breeding ground of privilege"?

-A study revealed that 50% of the students visiting a gymnasium come from families of the top levels of German society.
+A study revealed that 50% of the students attending a gymnasium come from families of the top levels of German society.
 Some people have voiced concerns that gymnasia are designed to accommodate a minority of privileged children and that talented working-class children are impeded in gaining access to gymnasium.
 There have been calls for the abolition of the gymnasium and a switch-over to comprehensive schools.
 Others want the gymnasia to target more children from poor backgrounds.

 Some believe that gymnasia are "the great equaliser" and have pointed out that state-funded and parochial gymnasia have helped many students rise above humble backgrounds.
 Some also point to the fact that gymnasia are the only schools where working-class students nearly catch up with their middle-class peers, while in the case of comprehensive schools, the effects of social class on student academic performance are more pronounced than in any other type of school.